CHAL7777/CHAL7777/README.md

-# 💫 Hey This Chala i am frontend web developer<br>and studying software engineering
+# 💫 Hey This is Chala i am frontend web developer<br>and studying software engineering